-After World War II, the city of Brisbane saw a slight slow in their population growth.
-They had developed a stigma for being a bad place to live, and people began emigrating out of the city.
-After a change in government occurred, an urban renewal program was put in place, and Brisbane was Queensland's first priority.
+After World War II, the city of Brisbane saw a slight slow in its population growth.
+They had developed a stigma for being a lousy place to live, and people began migrating out of the city.
+After a change in government occurred, an urban renewal program was put in place, and Brisbane was Queensland's priority.
 The city received a Tram line, and businesses began booming again with a little help from the government.
-People once again began flocking to the town, and the population began growing at 2.2% per year.
+People once again began flocking to the town, and the population started growing at 2.2% per year.

 As the 21st Century came around, the population growth came to a halt when a major flood hit the city in 2011.
-The flood caused major damage to buildings, homes and roads and caused many people to move out of the city, in fear of another flood occurring in their lifetime.
-Today though, the city has rebounded from the flood, and continues to exceed population growth averages from all across Australia.
-It has become the fastest growing city in Australia, and could easily become the fastest growing city in the world if its population growth rate stays steady.
+The flood caused significant damage to buildings, homes, and roads and caused many people to move out of the city, in fear of another flood occurring in their lifetime.
+Today though, the city has rebounded from the flood and continues to exceed population growth averages from all across Australia.
+It has become the fastest growing city in Australia, and could quickly become the fastest growing city in the world if its population growth rate stays steady.